Flexible Work

 • Undue burdens are not placed on other employees or supervisors.

-Flexible work arrangements may include modifications to work schedule, work location, and other arrangements that differ from a department's usual standards and practices.
+Flexible work arrangements may include modifications to work schedules, work location, and other arrangements that differ from a department's usual standards and practices.

 Decisions about whether to accept or approve a request for a flexible work arrangement rest solely within the leadership of each division, and each division may establish its own process for review and approval of flexible work arrangement requests.
 All hybrid and remote arrangements when an employee is regularly working in a non-Dartmouth workspace must complete the Hybrid/Remote Agreement after attaining approval from departmental leadership, and all other arrangements must be approved using the Flexible Work Arrangement Request Form.